Send your enquiry.

 Is it OK to try to access a hidden part of a website that requires a username and password?

-Again, this is an offence under section 1 of the Computer Misuse Act.
+Again, this offence is under section 1 of the Computer Misuse Act.
 Even if your attempt to access the website was unsuccessful.

 Cyber Crime Streaming Media